Surgical anastomosis

 A surgical anastomosis is a surgical technique used to make a new connection between two body structures that carry fluid, such as blood vessels or bowel.
 For example, an arterial anastomosis is used in vascular bypass and a colonic anastomosis is used to restore colonic continuity after the resection of colon cancer.

-A surgical anastomosis can be created using suture sewn by hand, mechanical staplers and biological glues, depending on the circumstances.
+A surgical anastomosis can be created using suture sewn by hand, mechanical staplers, or biological glues, depending on the circumstances.
 While an anastomosis may be end-to-end, equally it could be performed side-to-side or end-to-side depending on the circumstances of the required reconstruction or bypass.
 The term reanastomosis is also used to describe a surgical reconnection usually reversing a prior surgery to disconnect an anatomical anastomosis, e.g. tubal reversal after tubal ligation.